-The South East Sector Led Improvement Programme (SESLIP) is a membership group of all single/upper-tier local authorities in the South East that aims to:
+The South East Sector Led Improvement Programme (SESLIP) is the name of our Regional Improvement and Innovation Alliance (RIIA).
+It is a membership group of all single/upper-tier local authorities in the South East that aims to:

 - improve outcomes for children and young people across the South East